Coronavirus Resource Guide

 If you have further questions on any of the below events, please contact email@example.com.

-- May Connect, May 20 in Springfield: We have postponed this event until further notice.
+- VRGA/VSFA Connect: We have postponed this series of events until further notice.

 - Venture 7 Advisors - shares a blog post on Protecting your company in a crisis: “No one knows how long this health crisis and its economic aftermath will last.
 The speed and scale of these developments is like nothing we’ve ever seen before.
 The speed and scale of your business response should be commensurate.”
 Venture 7 Advisors offer some time sensitive business survival recommendations to implement now.